Lagos Colony

 Lagos Colony was a British colonial possession centred on the port of Lagos in what is now southern Nigeria.
 Lagos was annexed on 6 August 1861 under the threat of force by Commander Beddingfield of HMS Prometheus who was accompanied by the Acting British Consul, William McCoskry.
 Oba Dosunmu of Lagos (spelled "Docemo" in British documents) resisted the cession for 11 days while facing the threat of violence on Lagos and its people, but capitulated and signed the Lagos Treaty of Cession.
 Lagos was declared a colony on 5 March 1862.

-By 1872, Lagos was a cosmopolitan trading center with a population over 60,000.
+By 1872, Lagos was a cosmopolitan trading centre with a population over 60,000.